aws-observability/aws-otel-test-framework/README.md

 [Example PR for http exporter](https://github.com/aws-observability/aws-otel-collector/pull/124)

-Before creating the PR, please follow [get-performance-model](docs/get-performance-model.md) to get your performance model and put it into the PR.
+Before creating the PR, please follow [get-performance-model](docs/get-performance-model.md) to get your performance model and put it into the PR description.

 Once the first PR get merged, you will need to create a PR to AWS Otel Collector Repo, this PR needs to build the component and link test cases in one shot, which includes